-- Conducted a staff survey to better understand the needs and lived experiences of our employees, including intersectional analysis of data I.e. Women who are also from an ethnic minority, within a certain age group and/or have a disability. - Commissioned an external EDI audit to undertake a review of our approach to equality, diversity and inclusion as an employer. - We supported managers in considering EDI impacts, provided links to well-being resources and practical considerations such as reminders about work life balance, and annual leave. - Staff Networks: We are committed to having a strong employee voice that contributes to an inclusive working environment for all employees in line with our Staff Network Framework to support the creation and running of staff networks. - Development: We launched in conjunction with Pricewaterhouse Coopers (PWC), The Change Academy for colleagues across the Council to develop accredited key skills in business analysis, and programme and project management, as well as to contribute to transformation and improvement programmes at the Council. - Leadership: Continuation of the Accelerated Development Programme for aspiring and talented colleagues with a protected characteristic to help build on their individual strengths and unlock their potential.
-Of the four cohorts which have taken part so far, 67% of participants were female. - Continue to promote the Work and Wellbeing passport which was rolled out to support wellbeing discussions.
-This is for any member to use who feels that they may need additional support at work.
+- Conducted a staff survey to better understand the needs and lived experiences of our employees, including intersectional analysis of data I.e. Women who are also from an ethnic minority, within a certain age group and/or have a disability. - Continue to work towards embedding recommendations from our external EDI audit which was commissioned to undertake a review of our approach to equality, diversity and inclusion as an employer. - We supported managers in considering EDI impacts, provided links to well-being resources and practical considerations such as reminders about work life balance, and annual leave. - Staff Networks: We are committed to having a strong employee voice that contributes to an inclusive working environment for all employees.
+With that in mind, we have recently launched a Women's staff network. - Development: We launched in conjunction with Pricewaterhouse Coopers (PWC), The Change Academy for colleagues across the Council to develop accredited key skills in business analysis, and programme and project management, as well as to contribute to transformation and improvement programmes at the Council. - Leadership: Continuation of the Accelerated Development Programme for aspiring and talented colleagues with a protected characteristic to help build on their individual strengths and unlock their potential.
+Ensuring a fair representation of females. - Continue to promote the Work and Wellbeing passport which was rolled out to support wellbeing discussions.
+This is for any member of staff to use who feels that they may need additional support at work.
 This could be a member of staff with a disability or long term health condition; those who have caring responsibilities for a relative with a disability or long term condition; parents with young children; staff who observe religious festivals or celebrations such as Ramadan or daily prayers; or staff who are in the process of gender reassignment.